lhotanok/primary-school-scraper/README.md

 ## Run

+Invoke `run.bat` script.
-Invoke `run.bat` script or run `apify run -p` directly. `-p` flag stands for `--purge` and it's needed to clean previous crawling state properly.
+If you want to run the scrapers individually, you need to run `apify run -p` in scraper's root directory. `-p` flag stands for `--purge` and it's needed to clean previous crawling state properly.

 ## Output